unitjs/unit.js/README.md

 - spec : the spec of all asserters.
 - guide : several tutorials to learn the unit testing with Unit.js.
 - [Unit.js Quickstart](http://unitjs.com/doc-quickstart.html)

+## Learning

+Now take a little time to learn (see [UnitJS.com](http://unitjs.com)) with the tutorials in the _guide_, the _API doc_ and looking at the many examples of codes in the _spec doc_ and unit tests.

+You are operational and productive from the outset.
+The style of writing your unit tests is not imposed, it depends on your preferences.
+Unit.js is flexible enough to fit your coding style without effort on your part.

+The mastery of Unit.js is very fast, especially if you already know one of the libraries of assertions ([Assert of Node.js](http://unitjs.com/doc-assert-node-js.html), [Shoud.js](http://unitjs.com/doc-should-js.html), [Must.js](http://unitjs.com/doc-must-js.html), [Sinon.js](http://unitjs.com/doc-sinon-js.html), [Atoum](https://github.com/atoum/atoum)).

+If you use the _Sublime Text_ editor, I wrote a [package for Sublime Text](https://github.com/unitjs/sublime-unitjs) (pack of useful _snippets_ for writing unit tests with _Unit.js_ in _Sublime Text_ editor).

 ## License